 What will your parts markup be?

-A good rule of thumb is to keep your parts cost less than 25% of total revenue.
-Parts can be expensive, even more so if you’re carrying them in inventory.
+A good rule of thumb is to make sure your parts cost less than 25% of your total revenue.
+Parts are expensive, and they can become even more expensive if they’re sitting in your inventory.
 Mark up the parts at least enough to cover the cost of your parts room, the carrying cost of the inventory, and the cost of a parts manager.
 We see markups anywhere between 30% and 60%.
 Consider using a graduated scale, where the markup percentage goes down the more expensive a part is.

 How much insurance will you need?

 Check your federal, state, and local regulations on what insurance you will be required to carry.
-The liability on some of the jobs you do, for example brake jobs, can be large.
-Make sure you are not underinsured.
+The liability on some of the jobs you do – let’s use brake jobs as an example – can be large.
+You’re better off over-insured than under-insured.

 Established shop owners know that any extras you offer can turn occasional clients into repeat customers.
 When you’re starting out, adding those extras will help build your customer base fast.

 A shuttle service is one unique option many top repair shops offer, but how about providing a way for customers to request work and keep tabs on jobs without having to call you?
 Fleet management software like Fullbay has a customer portal designed specifically for that task.
 It links customers to your shop and lets them see the status of current jobs as well as the history of all their vehicles.
 It even lets them schedule repairs and PMs, view estimates, and pay invoices – all from their computer, tablet, or smartphone.

 It’s one thing to have a great idea, and even to have a great plan.
 Actually executing on that plan is a whole other ballgame.

 So how do you pull the trigger?
 If it doesn’t violate the agreement with your current employer, start doing side work until you build up a large enough customer base to give you the confidence to venture out on your own.